rgbongocan/trading/README.md

 You may have to `docker compose down cron && docker compose up -d cron` and for the new environment variable to take effect.

+### Formatting and linting

+If you run `poetry install` on your host, you should already have `pre-commit` installed.
+Otherwise, you can also check installation instructions on https://pre-commit.com/#install.

+Run `pre-commit install` to run the hooks that will lint, autoformat, etc all the files you've made change to.
+You should already have pre-commit in your poetry environment

+You can also run `pre-commit run --all-files` if you want to force run the hooks without making a commit

 ### Testing

 To run all tests